picatz/no-localhost/README.md

 $ touch ~/.zoomus
 ```

-Block access to the localhost port using `pfctl`:
+Block access to the Zoom local server port using `pfctl`:

 ```console
 $ echo "block drop quick on lo0 proto tcp from any to any port = 19421" | sudo pfctl -e -f -